lucasnorruva/ENTv4/src/docs/go-to-market.md

 ### For the Recycler & Service Provider
 These circular economy partners need access to specific EOL and repair information.
 - **EOL Scanner**: A mobile-friendly interface to scan product QR codes and mark items as 'Recycled' or 'Disposed', closing the loop on the product lifecycle.
 - **Circularity Credits**: An incentive system that rewards recyclers with digital credits for processing end-of-life products.
-This system serves as the basis for mass balance accounting and demonstrating compliance with circularity standards like ISCC.
 - **Service Manual Access**: Easy access to downloadable PDF service and repair manuals attached to each product passport.
 - **Service Ticket Management**: A system for creating, viewing, and updating maintenance and repair tickets for products and production lines.
 - **Global Supply Chain Tracker**: Provides visibility into incoming product streams, helping recyclers anticipate material flow and plan capacity.